 These boys and girls in 4th grade or higher assist the priest at weekend liturgies, weddings, funerals and special liturgical celebrations.
 We provide training several times a year.

 Opportunities for adults and teens include the following: Cantor, 9 a.m.
-Contemporary Choir, 11 a.m.
-SATB Traditional Choir, and Instrumentalists.
-No audition is required for the Contemporary or Traditional Choirs.
+Contemporary Ensemble, 11 a.m.
+Schola, and Instrumentalists.
+No audition is required for the Contemporary Ensemble or Schola.

 Middle school and high school age students are welcome to participate at the monthly 5 p.m.
 Saturday Youth Mass.
 Rehearsal is held at 3:30 pm prior to mass.